camilabatres/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regresson to Predict MPG
-1Q.
-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+*Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-1A.
-Out of the 5 variables, the vehicle length and ground_clearance are the two variables that provide a non-random amount of variance due to the small p-value/high significant level.
+* Out of the 5 variables, the vehicle length and ground_clearance are the two variables that provide a non-random amount of variance due to the small p-value/high significant level.

 2Q.
 Is the slope of the linear model considered to be zero?
 Why or why not?